 Samantha Santa Maria <TE7441667@ntuvax.ntu.ac.sg>

-In January 1996, 3 years after this movie was released, a 4-year-old boy from Seattle actually was chosen as the reincarnation of beloved Lama Deschund Rinpochet, and relocated to Nepal to be groomed as a spiritual teacher.
+In January 1996, three years after this movie was released, a four-year-old boy from Seattle actually was chosen as the reincarnation of beloved Lama Deschund Rinpochet, and relocated to Nepal, to be groomed as a spiritual teacher.
 See more »

 Once upon a time, in a village in ancient India, there was a little goat and a priest.
 The priest wanted to sacrifice the goat to the gods.
 He raised him arm to cut the goat's throat, when suddenly the goat began to laugh.
 The priest stopped, amazed, and asked the goat, "why do you laugh?
 Don't you know I'm about to cut your throat?"
 "Oh yes," said the goat.
 "After 499 times dying and being reborn as a goat, I will be reborn as a human being."
 Then the little goat began to cry.
 The...

 At the very end of the credits, there is a shot of a hand wiping away the sand of the mandala.
 (Mandalas are brushed away at some point after completion to symbolize Impermanence, one of the tenets of Buddhism).
 See more »